ermiatha/project_concepts_data_science/README.md

-# Project concept data science
+# Project in 'Concepts of Data Ccience': A Ternary Search Tree Implementation

-This repository contains the implementation of a ternary course tree in the concept of data science course at UHasselt.
+This repository contains the implementation, testing and benchmarking of a Ternary Search Tree in the 'Concepts of Data Science' course at UHasselt.
 The students are Luong Vuong (2365900) and Ermioni Athanasiadi (2365990)

 ## Project Structure